 Select the desired media file in the Media structure, and select Download in the context menu.
 Or, if you are previewing the media file, select Download this file from the Options button.

-Editing metadata for media
+Edit metadata for media

 Available metadata fields depend on the implementation; images can have photographer, description and copyright information.
 Select Edit for the desired media file in the Media structure, and then the All properties editing view to edit the metadata properties.